Basic Facts about ECOSOC Status

 - Consultative status provides NGOs with access to not only ECOSOC, but also to its many subsidiary bodies, to the various human rights mechanisms of the United Nations, ad-hoc processes on small arms, as well as special events organized by the President of the General Assembly.
 See News and Events for samples.

-- Currently 3,735 NGOs enjoy consultative status with ECOSOC.
-See list as of 1 September 2012, PDF.
+- Currently, 4,045 NGOs enjoy consultative status with ECOSOC.
+See list as of 1 September 2014, PDF.

 - ECOSOC accreditation is separate and distinct from NGOs who are associated the UN Department of Public Information (DPI).
 These organizations generally have far fewer privileges to participate in intergovernmental meetings of the United Nations.
-See list of DPI-associated NGOs as of September 2011 here.
+See list of DPI-associated NGOs here.
 See website here.

 - You can sort and review all NGOs with ECOSOC consultative status in an online database.
 Access the database here.